 - private hospitals

-- community-based services, such as community nursing, disability support organisations, or Kaupapa Māori community organisations.
+- community-based services such as community nursing, disability support organisations or kaupapa Māori community organisations.

 Progression and specialisations

-Health services managers can specialise in:
+Health services managers may specialise in:

 - Māori health care

 - health care for people with disabilities

 - design, development and management of health information technology systems

 - primary care such as general practice management

 Last updated 21 November 2023